Knowledge Base Enabled Semantic Communication: A Generative Perspective: Preliminaries

 In addition to pre-training a feature codebook beforehand, one can alternatively take the raw empirical dataset (e.g., text corpus) to facilitate semantic coding since it contains explicit statistical information of the training examples.
 This rather straightforward way could also improve the communication efficiency by implementing a transmitter encoder to distill the residual information of source messages beyond those in the empirical dataset.
 Moreover, domain adaptation technology can be used to narrow the statistical discrepancy between source messages and training examples, such that the transmitter encoder is able to generalize well far from the empirical dataset without much retraining cost.

-Despite such progress, KG, feature codebook, and empirical dataset basically serve as database, i.e., a store of knowledge, which suffers from limited adaptiveness.
+Despite such progress, the KG, feature codebook, and empirical dataset generally serve as database, i.e., a store of knowledge, which suffers from poor versatility in practical systems with multiple source modalities, diverse task requirements, and dynamic communication environments.
 In other words, these designs have to be tailored to specific use cases and do not appear well suited to out-of-domain or context, which probably resists the sought-after goal of cross-modal fusion, cross-task understanding, and cross-environment transmission in semantic communication.
 Meeting such challenges resorts to new ideas, new tools, and a willingness to think outside the confines of existing studies.